sandeeptasahoo/AndroidTrainingRepository/Android Core concepts.md

    onUnbind(Intent intent): Called when all clients have unbound. onRebind(Intent intent): Called when new clients bind after onUnbind(). onDestroy(): Called when the service is no longer used.
 3. OnTaskRemoved is a major functionality that gets triggered when the activity that binds to the service is removed from the foreground.
 This helps to stop the service when not in use.
-In case of bound service, until unbind is not called the service wont end.
+In case of bound service, until unbind is not called, the service wont end.
+4. If a service is started with bindService() only, without calling startService(), the service will call onStartCommand() then onBind() will be called.
+This service will stay alive until all the clients are unbind.
+If a service starts with calling startService() first, then bindService() then the service will remain running if all client have unbinded it.